-- Aymestrey Parish is flanked to the east by Historic England Registered Park and Garden of Croft Castle Park and the historic monument of Croft Ambrey, to the north by Richard's Castle and another Registered Park and Garden at Gatley Park, which falls within the Parish, and to the west by woodlands and river valleys extending into mid-Wales.
+- 2.4 Aymestrey Parish is flanked to the east by Historic England Registered Park and Garden of Croft Castle Park and the historic monument of Croft Ambrey, to the north by Richard's Castle and another Registered Park and Garden at Gatley Park, which falls within the Parish, and to the west by woodlands and river valleys extending into mid-Wales.
 To the south and on leaving the Parish, the landscape changes to flatter, arable agricultural land with the village of Kingsland, three miles away.
-The Parish incorporates a range of landscape types, defined within Herefordshire Council's Landscape Character Assessment (see Figure 1).
+The Parish incorporates a range of landscape types, defined within Herefordshire Council's Landscape Character Assessment5 (see Figure 1).
 The Parish is approximately 2,606 hectares (6,000 acres) is 32km square is 11km from East to West and has 19km of footpaths and 23km of country lanes. - 2.5 Mortimer Country was to have been included within the Shropshire Hills AONB when it was designated in 1958.
 It was left out because of administrative difficulties arising from the fact that it was in a different county but in 2009, Herefordshire Council again supported a submission that it should be designated an AONB.
-The designation has not progressed, but is being pursued and promoted by the Campaign to Protect Rural England. - 2.6 In addition to a very high-quality landscape Aymestrey Parish is ecologically important containing notable areas of biodiversity and geodiversity, especially that associated with the River Lugg, which is a Site of Special Scientific Interest (SSSI) which is in unfavourable condition but recovering.
+The designation has not progressed, due to lack of funding.
+The government's draft 25-year Environment Plan proposes a review of AONB boundaries and investigation of the need to create new ones.
+This may generate impetus behind the plans to incorporate Aymestrey into the Shropshire Hills AONB. - 2.6 In addition to a very high-quality landscape Aymestrey Parish is ecologically important containing notable areas of biodiversity and geodiversity, especially that associated with the River Lugg, which is a Site of Special Scientific Interest (SSSI) which is in unfavourable condition but recovering.
 Rockhall Quarry is another SSSI within the Parish, which is of geodiversity importance and in favourable condition.
 There are some 15 further Special Wildlife Sites within the Parish of which over half include important woodlands.
 These link in with many other local sites both adjacent to and just beyond the Parish boundary, demonstrating the importance of the area to the County's Ecological Network6 of biodiversity core areas, buffers, corridors and stepping stones.
 A local Environmental Survey7 has been undertaken and presented in the NDP evidence base see Schedule 1 of this document which should be read in conjunction with this plan.